The ATO prepares small business benchmarks to help businesses compare their business’ performance against similar businesses in their industry.

 The small business benchmarks have now been updated.
 You can use the benchmarks to compare your performance against similar businesses in your industry.
 Check for your industry here.

-Not all industries have been subject of benchmarks and the focus is currently limited to businesses that supply goods and services directly to consumers where cash is often used for payment.
-To read more click here.
+Not every industries is included in the benchmarks.
+The focus had been limited to businesses that supply goods and services directly to consumers where cash is the most common form of payment.